buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 | **Treasure Category**: None |
 | **Description** |

 A stone golem has a humanoid body made of stone, often stylized to suit its creator.
-For example, it can be sculpted to appear wearing armor, with special symbols carved on the breastplate, or have designs inlaid in the stone of its limbs.
+For example, it can be sculpted to appear wearing armor, with special symbols carved on the breastplate, or to have designs inlaid in the stone of its limbs.
 The head is often carved to look like a helmet or the head of some beast.
 Although it may be sculpted with a shield or a stone weapon such as a sword, these aesthetic choices do not affect its combat abilities.

 Like most golems, a stone golem cannot speak and emits no sound other than that of stone rubbing against stone when it moves.
 A stone golem stands 2.7 meters tall and weighs about 1000 kg.

-There are numerous variants of Stone Golems, depending on the materials they are made of but also as expressions of elemental spirits, that is, it is possible for an elemental spirit to inhabit a rock (or gem) and define its appearance and animate it as its own body.
+There are numerous variants of Stone Golems, depending on the materials they are made of but also on the elemental spirits that inhabit them, that is, it is possible for an elemental spirit to inhabit a rock (or gem) and define its appearance and animate it as its own body.

 **Construction**
 The body of a stone golem is carved from a single block of hard stone, such as granite, weighing at least 1,500 kg.
 The stone must be of exceptional quality, and cost 5000 gp.